Natalee Kēhaulani Bauer, Ph.D.

 Affiliated Faculty, School of Education, 2018-present

-Bauer, N. K. Tender Violence in US Schools: Benevolent whiteness and the dangers of heroic white womanhood. (under contract with Routledge Press)
+Bauer, N. K. Tender Violence in US Schools: Benevolent whiteness and the dangers of heroic white womanhood. (under review with Routledge Press; expected publication fall 2022)

 Refereed Journal Articles & Book Chapters